Ebirah, Horror of the Deep: Writing

-Even with the loss of one of the title characters, though, Toho continued with production on Sekizawa’s screenplay.
+Even with the loss of one of the title characters, though, Toho continued with production on Sekizawa's screenplay.
 Little was done to tweak the script and Godzilla displays a Kong-inspired interest in Daiyo.
-It’s even possible the electric shock to revive Kong was a nod to the apes love of electricity in King Kong vs. Godzilla.
+It's even possible the electric shock to revive Kong was a nod to the ape's love of electricity in King Kong vs. Godzilla.

 According to Teruyoshi Nakano, Godzilla was supposed to fight a giant octopus in this film.
-However, Nakano was likely confused this film with an early version of All Monsters Attack (1969).
-Interestingly, both Nakano and Fukuda both acted as though they were unaware the film ever started out staring King Kong.
-Fukuda said, “Godzilla was in the first draft of the script that I saw.
-I don’t know what the earlier drafts were like.”
-Fukuda further elaborated that making the film “was like pouring two cups of water into one.
-I had to cut one sequence after another.”
-What these cut scenes entitled are unknown.
-But Godzilla’s infamous helicopter spin of Ebirah which exists only in publicity photo’s was apparently planned for the film as storyboards exist of the scene.
+However, Nakano likely confused this film with an early version of All Monsters Attack (1969).
+Both Nakano and Fukuda acted as though they were unaware the film ever started out starring King Kong.
+Fukuda said, "Godzilla was in the first draft of the script that I saw.
+I don't know what the earlier drafts were like."
+Fukuda further elaborated that making the film "was like pouring two cups of water into one.
+I had to cut one sequence after another."
+What these cut scenes contained are unknown, but Godzilla's infamous helicopter spin of Ebirah, which exists only in publicity photos, was apparently planned for the film, as storyboards exist of the scene.